-- Minor in Photography requiring 21 credits of Photography courses. - Photography Certificate requiring 30 credits of Photography courses for non-degree-seeking students.
+- Minor in Photography requiring 21 credits of Photography courses.
+(Could include a 3 credit studio ART course). - Photography Certificate requiring 30 credits of Photography courses for non-degree-seeking students.

-Credits earned in Photography Major Courses are added with credits earned in the General Education Requirements, General Electives, and a Minor (for B.A. degree) to total 120 credits minimum for graduation.
+Credits earned in Photography major courses are added with credits earned in the General Education Requirements, General Electives, and a Minor (for B.A. degree) to total 120 credits minimum for graduation.